khalilfrancis/exercise_getting-digits/modulo/README.md

 This simple program prints the corresponding place value of each digit in a three-digit number stored in user_val.

-I servers as a gentle, but informative excercise to challenge my understanding of the MODULO operator (%).
+This serves as a gentle, but informative excercise to challenge my understanding of the MODULO operator (%).

 Now, you may ask: "What is the MODULO operator?"